-Achieving this strategic objective is based on the three main objectives of the HR function:
+on the three main objectives of the HR function:

-- 1) Creation of a single HR function and a single model of personnel management for the entire KMG Group. - 2) Continuous improvement and increased openness of the personnel management function. - 3) Corporate culture development and leadership skills.
+- for the entire KMG Group. - 2) Continuous improvement and increased openness of the personnel management function. - 3) Corporate culture development and leadership skills.

 Each goal includes a list of specific tasks, which are key areas of personnel policy.